marcflohrer/playlistgenerator/README.md

 ## Description

 Importify is a .NET application that imports CSV music playlists exported from Spotify using [Exportify](https://exportify.net/) and creates m3u playlists from them.
 The application now includes a feature for mapping music tags between Spotify and MusicBrainz or other MP3 tag databases, facilitating better synchronization of song metadata.
+It also includes a specialized CSV parsing mechanism to handle inconsistencies, specifically for Spotify songs that are currently unavailable and therefore lack some of the fields that are normally present.

 ## Features

-- Scans and organizes local MP3 files
+- Scans and organizes local MP3 files.
-- Identifies and logs duplicate MP3 files
+- Identifies and logs duplicate MP3 files.
-- Deletes empty subdirectories in the music directory
+- Deletes empty subdirectories in the music directory.
-- Converts Spotify CSV playlists to m3u format
+- Converts Spotify CSV playlists to m3u format.
-- Supports operation resumption
+- Supports operation resumption.
-- Maps music tags between Spotify and MusicBrainz or other MP3 tag databases
+- Maps music tags between Spotify and MusicBrainz or other MP3 tag databases.
+- Handles and fixes inconsistencies in CSV files, particularly for unavailable Spotify songs.

 ## Requirements

-- .NET Runtime (compatible with .NET 8.0)
+- .NET Runtime (compatible with .NET 8.0).
-- Local music library in MP3 format
+- Local music library in MP3 format.
-- CSV files exported from Spotify using [Exportify](https://exportify.net/)
+- CSV files exported from Spotify using [Exportify](https://exportify.net/).

 ## Installation